juju/docs/src/en/commands.md

    used with the MAAS provider ('--to <host>.maas').

-   You can change the default timeout and retry delays used during the bootstrap by changing the following settings in your configuration file (all values represent number of seconds):
+   You can change the default timeout and retry delays used during the bootstrap by changing the following settings in your configuration (all values represent number of seconds):

              # How long to wait for a connection to the controller